This advisory announces vulnerabilities in these Jenkins plugins:

 Mailer Plugin should be updated to version 1.20.

-SSH Slaves Plugin should be updated to version 1.15.
+SSH Build Agents Plugin should be updated to version 1.15.

 Pipeline: Classpath Step Plugin should be disabled or uninstalled, and its uses replaced by the Pipeline libraries feature.
 No fix for this plugin is currently planned.